 The windows on Main Street U.S.A. are also a little Disneyland time capsule, using fictional business names to incorporate significant figures in Disneyland history, including Walt Disney's father Ellias, his brother Roy and legendary Imagineers.
 You can find a list of them here.

 There may well be as many urban legends about Disneyland as there are facts.
-We tried hard to avoid repeating those untrue stories when I created this Disneyland history.
-All of the material I used came to me from Disneyland Public Relations.
+To avoid repeating those untrue stories all of the material used is from Disneyland Public Relations.